ErykKul/json-transformer/README.md

 #### Literals

-All expressions starting with an escaped quotation mark (`\"`) are treated by this library as string literals.
+All expressions starting with an escaped quotation mark (`\"`) are treated as string literals by this library.
 String literals are placed between `\"\"` and the value of them is copied to the value at the `resultPointer` (`sourcePointer` is ignored by the expressions containing only literals of any type).
-Only the string literals are supported this way and other types of literals, as shown in the example below, can be expressed in the `script` function as JavaScript literals.
+Only the string literals are supported this way.
+Other types of literals, as shown in the example below, can be expressed in the `script` function as JavaScript literals.
 Notice the wrapping of the JavaScript array literal between `[]` in the `List` type (that is mapped to the `java.util.ArrayList` Java type, as explained in the [next section](#java-types-inside-the-javascript-expressions)).
 This wrapping is needed when using the `nashorn` implementation of the script engine, as it interprets all objects from the engine as `java.util.Map` instances, unless they are mapped to another Java type, as it is the case for the `List` type.
 The primitive JavaScript types, like `int` or `string`, as well as object literals, are processed as expected and do not need any special mapping.
 This is further illustrated in the following example:

 Transformer:
 ```json